 This session will cover LINQ and the XML API including abstractions presented in Visual Basic 9.0.
 It will cover tips, tricks, and gotchas when programming against XML with Visual Basic 9.0.

-In this presentation from QCon, Erik Meijer discuss C# 3.0 and LINQ with Objects, XML, and relational data using O/R mapping with a focus on composition.
-This is a more in depth discussion building on top of his "Democratizing the Cloud" presentation.
+In this presentation from QCon, Erik Meijer discuss C# 3.0 and LINQ with Objects, XML, and relational data.
+This is a more in depth discussion building on his "Democratizing the Cloud" presentation.

-In this decidedly non-marketing presentation, Microsoft Architect Beat Schwegler shows how service-orientation affects system architecture.
-He introduces the notion of a service model as a mediator between the business and technology models, and explains how a migration towards such an architecture could occur through a step-by-step architectural refactoring.
+Beat Schwegler shows how service-orientation affects architecture, introduces the notion of a service model between the business and technology models, and suggests a smooth migration via refactoring.